filtercodes/CodeGPT.nvim/README.md

 # Example Configuration

-Note that CodeGPT should work without any configuration.
+Note that CodeGPT.nvim should work without any configuration.
 This is an example configuration that shows some of the options available:

 ``` lua